 Do I need to file a tax return if my only income is Social Security?

 Social Security Income (SSI) is considered taxable income.
-But these payments aren’t always taxable.
-There are a few exceptions, so let’s take a close look.
+But there are a few exceptions that could mean more money in your wallet.

 But what about the other 85 percent?